The Ultimate Trove Guide

 Well, enough of that.
 Let's get right into it.

 These are the abbreviations and terminologies that you will often encounter in your Trove experience.
 It's not unusual to encounter people who haven't heard of any of these abbreviations before.
 I will also use some of these in the guide, so feel free to refer if you forget any.

 NOTE: I only include abbreviations here.
-Words like Stellar are under gears, but there's no abbreviations for it used in game.
+Words like Stellar are under gears, but there are no abbreviations for it used in the game.